Salil999/IL-Population-Prediction/README.md

 # IL Population Prediction
 Population prediction based on historical data given for Illinois and its various cities.
 Historical data was from 1991 to 2009.
-Done as a side project by two students interested in data science.
+Done as a side project by me to show interest in data science.

 ## Dependencies
 - numpy